Bridging the Gap: Unifying the Training and Evaluation of Neural Network Binary Classifiers: Preliminaries

-Precision and recall represent a trade-off between classifier objectives; it is generally undesirable to optimize or evaluate for one while ignoring the other \cite{he2009learning}.
+Common classification metrics are based on these cardinalities.
+For example, $\text{Precision}=|\mathit{TP}|/(|\mathit{TP}|+|\mathit{FP}|)$ is the proportion of positive predictions that are true positive results. $\text{Recall}=|\mathit{TP}|/(|\mathit{TP}|+|\mathit{FN}|)$ indicates the proportion of positive examples that are correctly identified.
+These two metrics represent a trade-off between classifier objectives; it is generally undesirable to optimize or evaluate for one while ignoring the other \cite{he2009learning}.
 This makes summary evaluation metrics that balance between these trade-offs popular.
-Commonly used objectives include accuracy and $F_1$-Score: {
+Commonly used metrics include: {